 - 1. TASP Students who met requirements or were exempt under the Texas Academic Skill Program (TASP). - 2.
 Level 1 Certificate Students who enroll in a level one certificate program.
 (NOTE: Students may be assessed to determine placement in courses). - 3.
 Transfer Students who transfer from an accredited private or out-of-state institution of higher education with demonstrated college readiness in reading, writing, or mathematics. - 4.
 Degree Students who have received an associate degree or higher. - 5.
-ACT® For tests taken in April, 2004 and later, a composite score of 23 with a minimum of 19 in the corresponding sections of the English and/or mathematics (valid for five years from the date of testing). - SAT® For tests taken in April, 2004 and later, a combined score of 1070 with a minimum of 500 in the corresponding sections of the verbal and/or mathematics (valid for five years from the date of testing). - 7.
-TAAS® A score of TLI X-89 in reading, TLI X-86 in math and 1770 in writing on the exit-level TAAS® test (valid for three years from the date of testing). - TAKS® A score of at least 2200 English/Language Arts (ELA) with a writing sub score of at least 3, and/or 2200 in math on the exit-level TAKS® test (valid for five (5) years from the date of testing).
-Military - Students with qualifying military service (NOTE: Students may be assessed to determine placement in courses). - 9.
+ACT® For tests taken in April, 2004 and later, a composite score of 23 with a minimum of 19 in the corresponding sections of the English and/or mathematics (valid for five years from the date of testing). - 6.
+SAT® For tests taken from April 2014 to March 2016, a combined score of 1070 with a minimum of 500 in the corresponding sections of the verbal and/or mathematics (valid for five years from the date of testing).
+For tests taken on or after March 5, 2016, a score of 480 in evidenced-based reading and writing and a math score of 530 (combined scores are not required scores are valid for five years from the date of testing). - 7.
+TAAS® A score of TLI X-89 in reading, TLI X-86 in math and 1770 in writing on the exit-level TAAS® test (valid for three years from the date of testing). - 8.
+TAKS® A score of at least 2200 English/Language Arts (ELA) with a writing sub score of at least 3, and/or 2200 in math on the exit-level TAKS® test (valid for five (5) years from the date of testing).
+Military Students with qualifying military service (NOTE: Students may be assessed to determine placement in courses). - 9.
 Non-Degree Seeking Students not seeking a degree or certificate (NOTE: Students may be assessed to determine placement in courses).